-The Theme Building was previously determined eligible for listing in the National Register of Historic Places under Criterion C. For its unique architecture, which has become symbolic not only of the airport but of the whole city, the Theme Building satisfies National Register Criteria Consideration G for exceptional significance in a building less than 50 years old.
-The Theme Building is also eligible for listing in the California Register for architectural merit under Criterion 3.
+The Theme Building was previously determined eligible for listing in the National Register of Historic Places under Criterion C. For its unique architecture, which has become symbolic not only of the airport but of the whole city, the FAA has re-confirmed that the Theme Building satisfies National Register Criteria Consideration G for exceptional significance in a building less than 50 years old.
 Constructed in 1961-62, the Theme Building was the centerpiece of the large expansion of LAX which converted it into a "jet-age airport."
 The arresting design of parabolic arches with a flying saucer restaurant suspended between them was conceived by joint venture architects William L. Peirera, Charles Luckman, Welton Becket, and Paul R. Williams.
 The Theme Building was designated City of Los Angeles Historic-Cultural Monument #570 in 1992.
-(See Figure 17, Hangar One and Theme Building.)
+(See Figure S12, Hangar One and Theme Building.)